-- The Connolly Youth Movement will practise the Socialism we seek to construct i.e democratic centralism, freedom of criticism but unity of thought and action.
+- The Connolly Youth Movement will practise the Socialism we seek to construct i.e democratic centralism, freedom of criticism but diversity of thought and unity of action.

 - The Connolly Youth Movement will strive to inject Marxist analysis in all fields it struggles in with the singular purpose of raising the consciousness of other activists and developing a strong mass anti-capitalist movement among young people.

 - The Connolly Youth Movement will align itself to progressive struggles abroad with organizations committed to objectives and analysis akin to ours.

 - The Connolly Youth Movement does not endorse any social democratic parties in Ireland and does not advocate a strategy supporting their formation.
 The only way to constructively influence the progressive elements of the parliamentary and union movement is through our activities and actions.